 If it’s wrong to wreck the climate, it’s wrong to profit from that wreckage.
 In the 1980s, the South African Apartheid regime had imposed violently racist segregation policies on its people.
 University of California students initiated a divestment campaign which pulled enough money out of South Africa to have effectively ended the regime.

 350.org kicked off a fossil fuel divestment campaign in 2012 modeled after the Apartheid divestment campaign from the 1980s.
-Since then, over $5 trillion have been moved out of fossil fuel companies around the world.
-Santa Barbara then in 2017 voted to divest from the banks investing in the Dakota Access Pipeline (DAPL) and implement a Sociall Responsible Investment (SRI) Policy for all future investments.
-Learn more here.
+Since then, over $5 trillion have been moved out of fossil fuel companies around the world (learn more here).
+Then in 2017, we worked with our partner organization, Santa Barbara Standing Rock Coalition (SBSRC), who spearheaded and won the campaign to get the city of Santa Barbara to divest from the banks investing in the Dakota Access Pipeline (DAPL) and implement a Socially Responsible Investment (SRI) Policy for all future investments.